sharktacos/OpenColorIO-configs/docs/Unreal.md

 4. **Unreal** Connect the maps to the material, save it.
 5. **Unreal** Make Folder called "shared" and move the shader there as Substance_base_mtl.
 Make material instance.
 6. **Unreal** Drag in folder, set option to "Create Material Instances" and pick the instance (not the parent) for the base.
 No overrides **(shouldn't there be?
 How to do channel packing?)**.
 Press "import all"
 7. filter for ORM and select them.
 Right-click menu *asset actions > bulk editvia property matrix*.
 Select all and uncheck sRGB. (any way to do this with [OCIO](https://docs.unrealengine.com/5.0/en-US/converting-colors-in-unreal-engine-blueprints/)?).
 [Texture properties](https://docs.unrealengine.com/4.27/en-US/RenderingAndGraphics/Textures/Properties/) srgb gamma normal.
+Can I write out ORM as EXR linear?
+Does it need to be linear sRGB?
+Can I set working space to ACEScg in UE?

 Try Exporting Maya standard rather than AiStandard, try embed media on lambert https://issues.unrealengine.com/issue/UE-36286